 - Security: McAfee explains that IaaS providers are responsible for controls that protect their operations, including access control to data centers, IT systems and cloud services.
 The IaaS vendor should provide users with tools for monitoring, logging and managing resources.
 Additionally, request information from the IaaS provider on hardware, maintenance and security solutions including firewalls, intrusion detection, and filtering.

-- Compliance: Regulations, such as The Health Insurance Portability and Accountability Act (HIPAA) or the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act, require that businesses take reasonable measures to protect data.
+- Compliance: Regulations, such as The Health Insurance Portability and Accountability Act (HIPAA) or the General Data Protection Regulation (GDPR) or the California Privacy Rights Act, require that businesses take reasonable measures to protect data.
 IaaS users don’t have visibility into infrastructure specs and maintenance when they use IaaS as they would if they owned servers and infrastructure installed at their own facilities.
 Therefore, the IaaS vendor’s cooperation is essential for users to have the documentation they need to show compliance.
 IaaS providers should conduct compliance audits and provide users with the necessary information.

 - Right-sizing: Research the provider’s offerings to ensure your client can adjust (and only pay for) the usage they need.
 Discuss patterns or trends that occur within your client’s workflow and find options that meet their needs most cost-effectively.